 Effect of Occlusion Status on Swallowing

 Studies have compared tracheostomy tube occlusion status (open versus closed).
 Occlusion of the tracheostomy tube (or the closed condition) can be achieved by finger occlusion, a Passy-Muir Valve or capping.
-Although all speaking valves allow for inspiration via the tracheostomy tube, the Passy-Muir Valve is unique in that it closes spontaneously at the end of inspiration without air leakage (biased closed position valve).
-This unique feature allows for positive pressure to build.
+Although all speaking valves allow for inspiration via the tracheostomy tube, the Passy-Muir Valve is unique in that it closes spontaneously at the end of inspiration without air leakage (bias-closed position valve).
+This unique feature allows for positive pressure to build and more normal physiology.

 Note: Criteria for occlusion of the tracheostomy tube are that the individual tolerates a deflated cuff or cuffless tracheostomy tube.

 Occluding the tracheostomy tube restores the individual to a closed respiratory system.
 Benefits of occlusion of the tracheostomy tube for swallowing include improving laryngeal elevation, restoring positive airway pressures, facilitating expiratory volume, restoring an effective cough, reduced secretions, improved sensation, ability to generate lung volumes, and reduction in the frequency of aspiration.
 In short, the complications that may occur due to the open tracheostomy system are improved with closing the system.

 Reduction in aspiration:

 A few studies have found that occluding the tracheostomy tube did not have an effect on aspiration status (Donzelli, et al, 2005; Leder,S et al, 1998; Leder, S et al, 1996).
 It should be noted that the Donzelli study was performed in a tracheostomy occluded condition (capped) and then decannulated.
 However a majority of studies have demonstrated a positive effect in swallow physiology and aspiration status when the tracheostomy tube is occluded versus open.